vbach/TidyChores/docs/BusinessPlan.md

 ## Tidy Chores will make money by...

-Tidy Chores will ad-supported and take advantage of affiliate marketing through services such as amazon.
-With well placed and targeted ads, and thoughtful suggestions for products geared toward the target market, users will not only benefit from the revenue stream but Tidy Chores will be able to self sustain.
-For those users who wish to not have ads, they will have the option to pay an annual subscription fee of $10 to use the app without any ads or distractions with unlimited household members and no restrictions on the number of chores.
+Tidy Chores will take advantage of multiple avenues of revenue, ad support and freemium services.
+With well placed and targeted ads users will not only benefit from the revenue stream but Tidy Chores will be able to self sustain.
+For those users who wish to not have ads, they will have the option to pay an annual subscription fee of $9.99 to use the app without any ads or distractions with unlimited household members and no restrictions on the number of chores.

 There will also be a freemium options where users can continue to use the application for free but if they wish to add more than 4 household members, they can pay $1.00 per member.
-Further they can also choose to purchase the option to add more than the limited 3 chores to each child, per day at a cost of $1.00 per 3 additional chores.
+Further they can also choose to purchase the option to add more than the limited 3 chores to each child, per day at a cost of $3.00 per 8 additional chores.

 ## My competitors
-Cozi Family Manager - Cozi Family Manager uses a subscription model to support their application.
+Cozi Family Manager uses a subscription model to support their application.
 According to reviews, many members oppose being blocked from many features unless they subscribe however claim to continue to use the app despite the indifference.

-Class Dojo - Class Dojo Beyond School is completely blocked behind a subscription model with the exception of a free trial.
+Class Dojo Beyond School is completely blocked behind a subscription model with the exception of a free trial.

 Allowance and Chores Bot has a one time $2.99 fee.
 Based off reviews it seems the user base is satisfied with this one time fee.